vsrinivas/fuchsia/prebuilt/versions/README.md

-# Magenta Prebuilt Versions
+# Zircon Prebuilt Versions

-The `prebuilt/versions` directory mirrors the directory structure found in the Magenta prebuilt Google Storage bucket at `gs://fuchsia-build/magenta/`.
+The `prebuilt/versions` directory mirrors the directory structure found in the Zircon prebuilt Google Storage bucket at `gs://fuchsia-build/zircon/`.
 The files indicate which versions to download.
 The filename to use and where to install the prebuilts is left up to the tool that does the downloading.